 - GST: If your sole prop was GST-registered, that registration does not transfer.
 Your new Pte Ltd starts fresh.
 If you expect to exceed the S$1 million taxable turnover threshold in the next 12 months, file for GST registration as a company from the start.

-Step 6: Deregister Your Sole Proprietorship
+Step 6: Deregister your sole proprietorship

 Once your Pte Ltd is up and running and the key contracts and accounts have been transferred, you can deregister your sole proprietorship through Bizfile.
 The voluntary deregistration fee is S$30.
-Deregistration is free and processed immediately.
+Deregistration is processed immediately.

-Before you deregister, ensure: All outstanding tax obligations under the sole prop have been settled with IRAS; you are no longer invoicing under the sole prop name; any licences or permits held under the sole proprietorship have been transferred or reissued to the Pte Ltd.
+- Any licences or permits held under the sole proprietorship have been transferred or reissued to the Pte Ltd

 | Mistake | Consequence | How to Avoid |